Top facebook2x Top youtube2x Top instagram2x Top phone2x 01425483692 Top email2x Email us Top search2x Basket Login Join

 You need to watch the big COUNTER board at the Race Hut, or the Committee Boat which displays the start time counter in whole minutes.

-Refer to the Pursuit Start Time PDF below.
+Refer to the Pursuit Start Time PDF below (2024 numbers awaited).
 Your counter start is simply based on boat type/ class and your individual Adjust and is a number of minutes after the base (COUNTER = 00) time.

 Notice that Toppers may start in either the faster (earlier) section, or the later race section.
 You choose!